Below are posts associated with the “Christology” tag.

 This isn’t a particularly deep post.
 There’s not a thesis to it, I’m not critiquing what I’m describing, and I don’t know that there’s anything to really take away from it.
 I just had a memory come to mind last night related to Book of Mormon Christology that I wanted to hold onto by sharing.

-When I was a Latter-day Saint missionary, the Preach My Gospel missionary manual that we used had a suggested activity encouraging missionaries to read through the Book of Mormon and record “each reference to Jesus Christ (any of His names or pronouns related to Him).
+When I was a Latter-day Saint missionary, the Preach My Gospel missionary manual that we used had a suggested activity encouraging missionaries to read through the Book of Mormon and record “each reference to Jesus Christ (any of His names or pronouns related to Him).”
+The point of the exercise was to demonstrate just how central Jesus is to the volume of scripture, and early on in my service, I decided that I would give it a try.

 an 'enmediated' God